 Practical Steps to Complete a SWOT Analysis

 It doesn’t matter where you start with a SWOT analysis.
-You can start with the internal aspects, or you can start with the external issues.
-Opportunities and threats could be advantageous, though, because they are outside of your direct control.
-If you choose to start by analyzing strengths and weaknesses, you should consider these areas of your organization:
+You can start with the internal aspects or external issues.
+External threats, such as opportunities and threats, are outside of your direct control.
+Internal aspects, strengths and weaknesses, are in your control.
+Understandably, many businesses prefer to start with areas they can control and if so, it is wise to consider these areas of your business:

 - Technology – List all your hardware, software, integrations and users.
 If you’ve adopted integrations, be sure your users are using them.

 - Brand – Your brand should match the vision and marketing message you want to share with your consumers.

 - Equity/ valuation – Run the numbers in Excel to see if you’re on a path to build equity and increase profitability.

 - Core competencies and passion of your staff – You want the right people in the right roles.
 When you evaluate passion, you want to look for people who are interested in personal growth.
 These are people who have set goals for themselves.
 They also make excellent team members.
 They share knowledge, show respect, and accept criticism.